Mindfulness means being aware of the present moment. Some studies suggest it can help with mental health and wellbeing.

-These family-friendly activities support children to feel calm and be kind to themselves.
+You can try some activities to help children feel calm and be kind to themselves.

 This exercise is a good way to slow the breath or racing thoughts.
-It is sometimes called the “Take 5” breathing exercise.
-Explain and practice these steps with your child.
+It is sometimes called the ‘Take 5’ breathing exercise.
+Explain and practise these steps with your child.

 Pick a selection of mindful activities and write each one on a piece of card or paper.
 Put them all in a jar or box somewhere you spend time together.
 Each family member can then choose one at random to do every day.
-Here are some ideas to get your started:
+Activities could include:

 Making this part of your child’s bedtime routine is a great way to let go of worries.
 Ask your child:

-These questions help your child savour the good stuff and take pride in their achievements.
+These questions help your child savour the good things and take pride in their achievements.
 They’re also a chance to release disappointment, and remember that tomorrow is a fresh start.

 We take your safety and privacy seriously